jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 Then he was in the van, and the van was pulling away, and Sophia stood in the parking lot of Millbrook Community Rink watching her best friend disappear down Oak Street.

 She didn't cry.
+Not yet.
 She was too numb for crying.

-Instead, she walked the mile and a half home, went straight to her room, and pulled out the email address Ethan had written on a piece of paper for her.
-EthanPrice2023@millbrook.net.
-She stared at it for a long time, memorizing the letters, wondering if he'd really write to her or if this was just something kids said when they were leaving forever.
+The tears came later, that night, when she was alone in her bed and the reality settled in like ice forming over water.
+Ethan was gone.
+Really gone.
+And she'd never see him again, not really, because phone calls weren't the same and promises to visit always faded and people moved on.

+She cried into her pillow so her parents wouldn't hear, great gulping sobs that shook her whole body.
+She cried for the Saturday mornings that wouldn't happen anymore, for the math competitions they'd never share, for all the conversations about nothing and everything that had made her feel less alone.

+She cried until she was empty, and then she lay in the dark feeling hollow.

-That night, her father knocked on her door.
+That night, her father knocked on her door late.
+He must have heard her after all.

 "Hey, kiddo.
 Want to talk about it?"